BasPost/siriproxy-homewizard/README.md

 Usage
 -----
 Turn on/off kaku switches by saying:
-- Turn 'on' 'desk lamp'
+* Turn 'on' 'desk lamp'
-- Please turn 'on' the 'kitchen lights'
+* Please turn 'on' the 'kitchen lights'
-- Siri, could you please turn 'off' the 'office light'?
+* Siri, could you please turn 'off' the 'office light'?
-- 'desk lamp' 'off'
+* 'desk lamp' 'off'

 Turn on/off kaku scenes by saying:
-- Turn 'on' the 'living room'
+* Turn 'on' the 'living room'
-- Siri, turn 'on' the 'alarm' lights
+* Siri, turn 'on' the 'alarm' lights
-- 'living room' 'off'
+* 'living room' 'off'

-Note
+Note:
-the plugin uses keywords which are marked with '' So it doesn't mather in what order you say it.
+The plugin uses keywords which are marked with '' So it doesn't mather in what order you say it.
 The keywords are the names you used in the HomeWizard and filled in the file (`~/lib/siriproxy-homewizard`) and matches it's ID

 Licensing
 ---------
+* 0.0.5 - Initial Release

 Copyright (c) 2013, Bas Post